radil708/Portland-Air-Particulates-Odor-Investigation/README.md

 * weather_intermediary_files
   * df_master_weather : The complilation of raw pod measurement, just concatenating them.
   * df_weather_master_outliers_removed: The same as df_weather_master but SMRO4 data is removed.
-  * df_complaints: A dataframe that groups the total complaints by hour and are aggregate by sum.
+  * df_complaints: A dataframe that groups the total complaints by hour and aggregates the complaints by sum.
-  * df_merged : A dataframe that groups measurements by hour.
+  * df_merged : A dataframe that groups measurements by the hour.
 Weather values are aggregated by average and complaint totals are aggregated by sum.
   * df_model_analysis: a dataframe used for logistic regression analysis

 ## Project Idea: This Stinks